emlg/ada/Project/README.md

 - Should we differentiate Swiss students from international students regarding tuition fees ?
 - How many month/year of salary does it take to refund your tuition fee, depending on domain ?
 - Can we relate the Tuition Fees evolution to the Research funds ?
+- Can we spot some differences between EPFL and ETHZ ?

 # Dataset